samjung68/Face-Mask-Detection/README.md

 - [Keras](https://keras.io/)
 - [TensorFlow](https://www.tensorflow.org/)

-## :file_folder: Dataset
+## Dataset
-The dataset we’ll be using here today was created by PyImageSearch reader Prajna Bhandary.
+The dataset we’ll be using here today was created by PyImageSearch reader [Prajna Bhandary](https://www.linkedin.com/feed/update/urn%3Ali%3Aactivity%3A6655711815361761280/).

 This dataset consists of __3835 images__ belonging to two classes:
 *	__with_mask: 1916 images__